neutrinojs/neutrino/packages/eslint/README.md

 - Node.js 10+
 - Yarn v1.2.1+, or npm v5.4+
-- Neutrino 9 and one of the Neutrino build presets
+- neutrino 10 and one of the Neutrino build presets
-- webpack 4
+- webpack 5
 - ESLint 6 or 7

 ## Installation